So you wanna learn how to learn faster…

 Common sense tells us that you should be getting the one that’s recommended in your syllabus.
 However, this is a rather narrow way of thinking about references.

-Unless you come up with a really, really great and well-written textbook that’s easily understandable (while not compromising information), you still have to find another reference book for that subject.
+Unless you instantly come up with a really, really great and well-written textbook that’s easily understandable (while not compromising information), you still have to find another reference book for that subject.

 Just type in “best book on *topic* quora” on Google and you should be able to see multiple results.